 Who will lay your patio paving?

 Are you going to landscape your patio yourself, or bring in contractor to do it for you?
-Taking the DIY route will save money on a garden redesign and guarantee that it is done on your timescale.
-A contractor will likely be quicker and provide a better quality finish, but you will have to fit into their schedule, and it will affect your budget.
+Taking the DIY route will help you save money on a garden redesign and guarantee that it is done on your timescale.
+A contractor will likely be quicker and provide a better-quality finish, but you will have to fit into their schedule, and it will affect your budget.
 And, don't forget, if you are unsure about your patio's design, it may be worth hiring a garden designer for a day's consultancy.